Weimax Wines & Spirits

 From there he went to Matanzas Creek, making some lovely wines back in the mid to late-1980s.
 He packed his bags again, being affiliated with Chalk Hill and turning out some lovely wines there.
 I don't know precisely what happened, but he must have been sentenced to do a stint at Napa's Dominus winery.
 Somehow, Ramey escaped from there and was then employed by the Rudd winery as he also launched his own label.

-Ramey now is making his own wines at his own facility in Healdsburg in Sonoma County.
 He has a couple of "appellation" series wines along with some vineyard designated bottlings.
 Ramey Chardonnays have been very good wines, certainly amongst the upper echelon produced in California.
 His wines are intended for those who appreciate serious quality Chardonnays.
-They are routinely dry, balanced with crisp acidity and not the fat, flabby butterball-style of wine which is often popular with those just getting into wine.
+They are routinely dry, balanced with crisp acidity and not the fat, flabby butterball-style of wine which is often popular with many consumers of mainstream wines.

 SAINTSBURY WINERY